 Each bin is secured with a combination lock.
 After attending your new member orientation (and signing the membership agreement) you will receive the lock code via email.

 Q: How do I prepare my food scraps for composting (and use the bin)?

-As a non-commercial composting system, we need to follow some additional guidelines.
+As a residentially-oriented community composting system, we need to follow some additional guidelines.
 This keeps our compost bins happy and healthy. .

-- Due to the design of the bins, please use only the far left-side compartment for fresh food scraps.
+- Due to the design of the bins, please deposit only into the “ACTIVE BAY” compartment for fresh food scraps.